Quantum metrology enhanced by effective time reversal: Mirror metrology

-The following story helps motivate echo metrology, although without explaining its behaviour rigorously.
+The following story helps motivate mirror metrology, although without explaining its behaviour rigorously.
 Consider a classical chaotic system, such as a double pendulum.
 It undergoes the protocol sketched in Fig.~\ref{fig_FOTOC}: the system begins at some point in phase space, then evolves under its chaotic Hamiltonian.
 A small perturbation nudges the system's phase-space point.
 Then, the system evolves backward in time under the Hamiltonian.
 The chaos magnifies the typical such perturbation, by definition.

-This protocol follows a pattern similar to that of echo metrology.
+This protocol follows a pattern similar to that of mirror metrology.
 The perturbation above plays the role of the $e^{-i \alpha \hat{H} }$ introduced in Sec.~\ref{sec_tech_intro}.
 Forward and reverse evolutions enhance the signal's detectability.
 References~\cite{Rey2019,Vuletic2023,Rey2023} suggested the analogy.
-However, echo metrology need not involve chaos; it relies on nontrivial, if not necessarily chaotic, evolution.
+However, mirror metrology need not involve chaos; it relies on nontrivial, if not necessarily chaotic, evolution.